douglashill/objc.io-articles/2014-05-08-interactive-animations.md

         self.animation = animation;
     }

-You can find the full working example using POP on [GitHub](https://github.com/objcio/issue-12-interactive-animations-pop).
+You can find the full working example using Pop on [GitHub](https://github.com/objcio/issue-12-interactive-animations-pop).

 It's super easy to get it to work, and it's pretty straightforward to create more complex animations.
 But the real power of it lies in the fact that it enables you to create truly interactive and interruptible animations, as we have talked about before, because the animations it supports out of the box take the velocity as input.
-If you plan your interactions from the get-go to be interruptible at any time, a framework like POP helps you to implement this in a way that ensures animations always stay smooth.
+If you plan your interactions from the get-go to be interruptible at any time, a framework like Pop helps you to implement this in a way that ensures animations always stay smooth.

-If you need more than what `POPSpringAnimation` and `POPDecayAnimation` can do out of the box, POP also comes with a `POPCustomAnimation` class, which basically is a convenient wraparound display link to drive your own animation in a callback block that gets called on each animation tick.
+If you need more than what `POPSpringAnimation` and `POPDecayAnimation` can do out of the box, Pop also comes with a `POPCustomAnimation` class, which basically is a convenient wraparound display link to drive your own animation in a callback block that gets called on each animation tick.

 ## The Road Ahead